kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-Docker-vs-ContainerD.md

 ![](../../images/02-03-05.png)

-So now you have `containerd` as a separate runtime and Docker separately, so Kubernetes continued to maintain support for Docker engine directly however having to maintain the Docker-shim was an unnecessary for and added complications so it was decided in v1.24 release of Kubernetes to remove Docker-shim completely and so support for Docker was removed.
+So now you have `containerd` as a separate runtime and Docker separately, so Kubernetes continued to maintain support for Docker engine directly however having to maintain the dockershim was an unnecessary for and added complications so it was decided in v1.24 release of Kubernetes to remove dockershim completely and so support for Docker was removed.
 But you see all the images that were built before Docker was removed so all the Docker images continued to work because Docker followed the image spec from the OCI standards so all the images built by Docker follow the standard so they continued to work with `containerd` but Docker itself was removed as a supported runtime form Kubernetes.
 So that’s kind of the whole story, now let’s look into contained more specifically.

 ![](../../images/02-03-06.png)